narchio/Rutgers-CS/README.md

 ## Note:
 I am a full stack software engineer.
 I have had many experiences in the industry already through my school work and internships building products.
-Below is a course focused specifically on real-world Software Engineering.
+Below is a course which focused specifically on real-world Software Engineering.

   ###### CS 213 - Building Desktop/Mobile Apps with Java
       - Song Library and Photo Library apps for desktop